shibo-chen/markdown-cv/index.md

 ## Currently

-I am a PhD student in the <a href="https://www.eecs.umich.edu/">Department Electrical Engineering and Computer Science</a>at <a href="https://umich.edu/">University of Michigan</a>.
+I am a PhD student in the <a href="https://www.eecs.umich.edu/">Department Electrical Engineering and Computer Science</a> at <a href="https://umich.edu/">University of Michigan</a>.
 I am advised <a href="https://web.eecs.umich.edu/~taustin/">Prof.Todd Austin</a>.
-I am student in the <a href="https://www.eecs.umich.edu/celab/">Computer Engineering Laboratory(CELAB)</a> at University of Michigan.
+I am a student in the <a href="https://www.eecs.umich.edu/celab/">Computer Engineering Laboratory(CELAB)</a> at University of Michigan.
 I am also a student in <a href="https://adacenter.org/
 ">The Center for Applications Driving Architectures(ADA)</a>.
-My field of student is computer system and architecture.
+My field of study is computer system and architecture.

 <!-- ### Specialized in